 - Where do you see yourself in five years?

-- What’s one of the most interesting projects or opportunities that you’ve worked on?
+- What's one of the most exciting projects or opportunities you've worked on here?

 - Do you feel that your opinion counts?